The Wise Father Who Is Not So Wise

 We will discuss this point next time around.
 In the meantime, thank you for reading Part III on writing subliminal messaging.
 As ever, I hope you have found it useful and interesting.

 Let me know what you think of these subliminal messages in the comments below, and keep well,

-PS: If you enjoyed this blog post on writing subliminal messages and would like to receive Part IV first, fill in the short form below:
+PS: If you enjoyed this blog post on writing subliminal messages and would like to be the first to receive Part IV, fill in the short form below: